teamhanko/hanko/backend/docs/Config.md

     apple:
       ##
       #
-      # Enable or disable the Google provider.
+      # Enable or disable the Apple provider.
       #
       # Default: false
       #